-According to the obtained results, the magnetic field is an effective elicitor on secondary metabolite production (Table 1).
-Duration of use, exposure time, and the magnetic flux density have second order interaction.
-The negative and positive bio-stimulations were found with some combinations of time (week) and magnetic flux density, highlighting the importance of finding a combination of parameters to produce favorable effects of bio-stimulation in different treatments.
+The results show that the magnetic field effectively elicits secondary metabolite production

+(Table 1).
+Duration of use, exposure time, and the magnetic flux density have a second-order interaction.
+The negative and positive biostimulations were found in some combinations of time (week) and magnetic flux density, highlighting the importance of finding a combination of parameters to produce favorable bio-stimulation effects in different treatments.